Report: Xerox Secures Major Funding to Buy HP

 Background: Xerox first offered to buy HP in November, saying the combination of the two companies would generate significant cost savings — up to $2 billion annually — and give them greater power in competing with foreign printer rivals.

 HP rejected overtures twice, expressing confidence in its strategic plan under the new leadership of Enrique Lores.
 HP also called Xerox’s offer “too low” and questioned its ability to finance a deal.
-HP is the larger of the two companies, valued nearly four timex the amount of Xerox.

 Xerox responded to HP’s rejections by launching a hostile takeover, in which it will take its bid directly to shareholders.